 A covert contract is an agreement that you haven’t actually made, but you believe that it’s binding.
 You have a plan in your head for some kind of exchange, but you’ve never actually stated it.

-Maybe you take your wife out for a nice dinner and expect sex in return.
+You take your wife out for a nice dinner and expect sex in return.

-Maybe you bought your girlfriend an expensive gift for Valentine’s Day and you expect Valentine’s Day sex.
+You buy your girlfriend an expensive gift for Valentine’s Day and you expect Valentine’s Day sex.

-Maybe you plan an extravagant vacation and expect extravagant vacation sex.
+You plan an extravagant vacation and expect extravagant vacation sex.

 Or, maybe you’ve found a way to get the kids out of the house for a night and you expect kids-are-out-of-the-house sex.

-Except, you’ve never actually communicated your desire for sex to your partner.
+Except you’ve never actually communicated your desire for sex to your partner.
 So, the sex never comes.
-And, subsequently, you become bitter and resentful.
+And subsequently, you become bitter and resentful.

 To put it as simply as possible, when you operate using covert contracts, you are always giving to get.